Welcome to Government College University Lahore - Established 1864

 Prof. J. Stephenson

-One of the most important features in the history of the College during recent years, is its development as as institution for instruction and investigation in science. in the early part of 1906 there were one . . .
+One of the most important features in the history of the College during recent years is its development as an institution for instruction and investigation ...

 Prof. A. S. Hemmy (1919–27)